-We mostly think of Social Security as a retirement program, but it actually pays benefits in three instances: retirement, death, and disability.
+We tend to think of Social Security as a retirement program, but it actually pays benefits in three instances: retirement, death, and disability.
 In fact, Social Security's full name is Old Age, Survivors, and Disability Insurance (OASDI).
-Moreover, the benefits are not limited to workers; their families are eligible as well.
+Benefits are not limited to workers: their families are eligible as well.
 Figure 1.1 summarizes the eligibility for and timing of Social Security benefits.
 Figure 1.2 illustrates the shares receiving particular types of benefits.

 The Social Security program spends its money on two things: administration of the program and benefits.
 Administration represents a very small cost because the program can take advantage of large economies of scale.
-The Old-Age and Survivors Insurance (OASI) components of Social Security direct just 0.6% of total OASI expenditures to administration,18 while the Disability Insurance (DI) component spends just 2.2% of total DI expenditures on administration.19 Combined, their administrative costs are less than 0.9% of total OASDI expenditures.20 These rates are much lower than administrative costs of most comparable pension and insurance plans.21
+The Old-Age and Survivors Insurance (OASI) components of Social Security direct just 0.4% of total OASI expenditures to administration, while the Disability Insurance (DI) component spends just 2.0% of total DI expenditures on administration.
+Combined, their administrative costs are 0.7% of total OASDI expenditures.
+These rates are much lower than administrative costs of most comparable pension and insurance plans.